New Mexico State Treasurer

 The state treasurer of New Mexico is an elected constitutional officer in the executive branch of the U.S. state of New Mexico.
 Thirty individuals have held the office of state treasurer since statehood.
-The incumbent is Laura Montoya, a Democrat who took office on January 1, 2023, after being elected on November 8, 2022.
+The incumbent is Laura M. Montoya, a Democrat who took office on January 1, 2023, after being elected on November 8, 2022.

 Eligibility and term of office

 No person may be elected state treasurer other than a United States citizen of at least 30 years of age who has resided continuously in New Mexico for five years preceding the election.
 The state treasurer is elected to a four-year term and is able to serve up to two consecutive terms; more terms may be served after one full term has intervened.

 Powers and duties

-In New Mexico, the state treasurer serves as the chief banker and investment officer of the state.
-As such, the state treasurer provides cash management to state agencies, invests the state agency and local government investment pools, and administers New Mexico's ABLE and retirement savings programs.
-The state treasurer also chairs the State Treasurer's Investment Committee and is an ex officio voting member of the Capitol Buildings Planning Commission, the Educational Retirement Board, the New Mexico Educational Assistance Foundation, the New Mexico Martin Luther King, Jr. Commission, the New Mexico Mortgage Finance Authority, the New Mexico Retiree Health Care Authority, the New Mexico Small Business Investment Corporation, the Public Employees Retirement Association, the Renewable Energy Transmission Authority, the State Board of Finance, and the State Investment Council.
-These bodies manage public pensions, invest New Mexico's permanent funds, issue state debt, provide financing for various economic development programs, and supervise the state's financial affairs, among many other responsibilities.
+The state treasurer is the chief banker and investment officer for the state of New Mexico.
+As such, the state treasurer receives payments made to the state, deposits sums received with authorized depository institutions, accounts for and manages the state's cash flows, services principal and interest payable on state debt, and disburses public monies in redemption of warrants drawn on state funds.
+Other programs have been assigned to the state treasurer by law.
+For example, the state treasurer administers New Mexico's tax-advantaged ABLE and retirement savings programs.
+Likewise, the state treasurer is responsible for the investment of the state's operating funds and local government investment pool which, at the close of the 2023 fiscal year, totaled approximately $17 billion in terms of assets under management.

+Functional responsibilities aside, the state treasurer chairs the State Treasurer's Investment Committee, which prescribes investment policies for the state treasury and evaluates the performance of its portfolio.
+Likewise, the state treasurer is an ex officio voting member of the following boards and commissions: